DocuWare/Intellix/doc/installation_en.md

   Intelligent Indexing will use to access the database.
   You should use a strong password which matches the [SQL Server password policy](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15).
   These values must be specified only on the initial setup.
-If you run the setup a second time, the values are not needed anymore.

   This SQL account with the specified credentials is created in the intellixv2 database, and no logins are created on your SQL Server.